The New Jersey Family Leave Act

 Experienced New Jersey FLA Lawyers Can Help You

 If you are an eligible employee and you have been denied your rights under the New Jersey Family Leave Act, or faced retaliation in the workplace for making a complaint, contact the FLA lawyers at McOmber McOmber & Luber, P.C. today.
-We have offices in Red Bank, NJ and Marlton, NJ and serve clients throughout the state.
+We have offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA, and serve clients throughout the state .
 We can discuss your situation and help determine the best course of action to protect your career.